2023 Draft Budget & Five Year Financial Plan

 I am echoing the comments made by LC Member 101 regarding the condition of Glenmore Road.
 It is beyond ridiculous and is a real embarrassment for Lake Country.
 When approaching it from the Kelowna side it is as if you are entering a third world state.
 Why hasn't some of the road levy been used to finally address this once and for all?
 You mention in your response that that corridor is being looked at within the Lake Country Business Park planning and the MoTI regional transportation study, and that it could change significantly in the next few years... seriously, years??
 I would think something like a simple repaving of a relatively small section would take precedence over some artwork along the west side of Wood Lake.

-PT asked over 1 year agoThank you for your comments, they will be passed onto Council for consideration.
+PT asked almost 2 years agoThank you for your comments, they will be passed onto Council for consideration.

 -